Adz30/DAO/README.md

-this is my DAO DAPP built with dapp university
+this is my DAO DAPP built with solidity, javascript and react

 ```shell
 npx hardhat help